-Olena and her lawyers have been seated on the first bench in a crowded courtroom in Kiev.
-Maybe it is bigger than it looks, but they are joined by dozens of right-wing extremists.
+Olena and her lawyers are seated on the first bench in a crowded courtroom in Kiev.
+The room may be larger than it looks, but they are accompanied by a dozen of right-wing extremists.

-The reason for the indictment, is that a right-wing group complained to the police about one of the banners she used while marking International Women’s Day on March 8.
-During this event a thousand people showed up, most women, many from the LGBT community.
-Soon they were joined by 200 right-wing extremists, who attacked them using tear gas and impact weapons.
+The background for the indictment, is that one of the right-wing groups complained to the police about one of the banners Olena used while marking the International Women’s Day on March 8.
+One thousand persons showed up at this event, mostly women, and many from the LGBTI community.
+Soon they were joined by 200 right-wing extremists, who attacked them, using tear gas and batons.
 Seven people were injured.
 The police did little.
-Olena was one of the organizers of this event and thus the one sitting with the indictment, where the sentence was five years.
+As one of the organizers of the event, Olena was indicted, facing a prison sentence up to five years.

-In a world of traditional values, men are the ones in power, but in a world where men and women are equal, this is not the case
+In a world of traditional values, men are the ones in power, but where men and women are equal, this is not the case

-The court proceedings are barely sufficient to begin before it is obvious that it cannot be completed.
+The court proceedings have barely started before it is obvious that they cannot be completed.
 The judge tells Olena that she should not leave the building because it may be too dangerous.
-The police do nothing.
-Olena and the lawyer must call a security company themselves, to get her out of the room and transported to safety.
+The police did nothing.
+Olena and her lawyer must call a security company themselves, who gets her out of the room and transported into safety.

-The court proceedings are postponed for three days.
-International observers are present in the hall, and criticism of the circumstances at first hearing has been harsh, so this time the court proceedings can proceed as planned.
+The court proceedings are postponed three days.
+International observers are present in the court room.
+The circumstances for the first hearing receive harsh criticism, so this time the court proceedings takes place as planned.

 Defending those who need it the most